pabcrudel/rust-learning-path/README.md

 But the VSCode's extension [rust-analyzer](https://rust-analyzer.github.io/) suggested me to do it explicitly.

+`Rust` has some `primitive types`:

+- Numbers
+  - Integer: (Signed (i) and Unsigned(u)): you must specify it's bit size (8-bit, 16-bit, 32-bit, 64-bit or 128-bit).
+However, you can set a bit size that depends on the kind of computer that runs the program (isize, usize).
+  - Floating point: (f32, f64).
+On modern CPUs, both have approximately the same speed but f64 has grater precision.
+- Booleans
+- Characters

+It also has more complex ones like `Strings Slice` (Strings, &str and more) or `Tuples`.

+> Characters and Strings Slice are valid `UTF-8` representations (like emojis).

 ### Displaying

 To display it's value you need the `println!` function that needs a string